smyrgeorge/sqlx4k/README.md

     // For PostgreSQL, MariaDB, SQLite, you can skip this configuration (the "generic" dialect will be used).
     // arg("dialect", "mysql")
     arg("output-package", "io.github.smyrgeorge.sqlx4k.examples.postgres")
+    // Validates the SQL syntax in the @Query (default is true).
+Disable this befaviour with:
+    // arg("validate-sql-syntax", "false")
 }

 dependencies {